reasonml/reason/src/README.md

 - `reactjs_jsx_ppx_v2.ml/v3.ml`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
 See the comments in the file and the description in [ReasonReact](https://reasonml.github.io/reason-react/#reason-react-jsx).

+- `testOprint.ml`: unit tests for the outcome printer mentioned above.
+See the file for more info on how outcome printing is tested.

 ## Working With Parser

 Here's a recommended workflow: